Skip to main content

 Module description

-This module examines the internal governance structures of sport organisations and in particular, the board of the organisation.
-The board is, in principle, the key internal governance mechanism of an organisation and this module will introduce a range of key issues faced by boards of sport organisations and identify challenges that they face.
-Critically, it will consider whether the governance structures are appropriate to enable sport organisations to carry out their core management and regulatory functions.
+In this module we examine the internal governance structures of sport organisations and, in particular, the board of the organisation.
+The board is, in principle, the key internal governance mechanism of an organisation and we will introduce a range of key issues faced by boards of sport organisations and identify challenges that they face.
+Critically, we will consider whether the governance structures are appropriate to enable sport organisations to carry out their core management and regulatory functions.

-The module employs various theoretical perspectives relating to corporate governance theory and considers the relevance of these to the governance of sport organisations.
+We will employ various theoretical perspectives relating to corporate governance theory and consider the relevance of these to the governance of sport organisations.

-• What is governance and why is it an important issue for sport organisations?
+• What is governance and why is it important for sport organisations?

 • The role and responsibilities of the board